ODOT: Roadwork set for next week - Wilmington News Journal

-Through the week ending August 13, the following traffic advisory includes restrictions on the state highway system in Clinton County.
+Through the week ending August 20, the following traffic advisory includes restrictions on the state highway system in Clinton County, according to ODOT.

 All work will be contingent upon the weather.
 For construction information and statewide information regarding road conditions, visit ODOT on the web at www.Ohgo.com.